tohidhanfi20/Farmly---The_Grocery_App/README.md

 # NOW Let's Build Our pipeline

+NOW navigate to Jenkins Dashboard → New item → Name it → Select Pipeline → Click OK

 # terminate the instance if you don't you will begger in no time :>